 HOW TO CREATE YOUR SHOPPING LIST

 Assess what your needs are for the space before seeking out products to buy.
 The secret is to understand what your frustrations are in your living space, what you consider the most important products to you and what your needs are for this product, before you style it.
 For example, if your sofa is the centre of your living room, think about multi-functional ways you can use your sofa.
-If you need to organise your clutter, consider sofas or sofa modules that can double as a storage unit.
+If you need to organize your clutter, consider sofas or sofa modules that can double as a storage unit.

 Once you've determined your budget, decide on the priority pieces you’d like to include in your space.